friday27/stock-price-api/README.md

 #### Test Cases - Stocks

+* Should get the information of tickers with parameter ticker [done]
+* Should not get the information of tickers with parameter ticker but without authentication [done]
+* Should get the information of tickers, profits and returns in watchlish without any parameter
+* Should not get the information of tickers in watchlish without any parameter nor without authentication

 * Should add tickers into user's watchlist with held price and amount (check db)
 * Should add tickers into user's watchlist without held price and amount (check db)
 * Should not add tickers into user's watchlist with negative held price